Dyson V11 Outsize Review

 Rarely have I encountered hair strands that long unless my wife forgets to cut her hair.

-This much hair tangle resistance means the Outsize will do well at cleaning pet hair.
+This much hair tangle resistance means the Outsize will do a good job of cleaning pet hair.

 Carpet results

-Now, let’s look at how well the Outsize cleaned surface and embedded dirt on carpet.
+Now, let’s look at how well the Outsize cleaned the surface and embedded dirt on the carpet.

 Low pile results